 Chest Compression Device Recall: Defibtech, LLC, Removes RMU-2000 ARM XR Chest Compression Device due to Risk of Device Stopping Compressions

-This recall involves updating instructions for using certain devices, and does not involve removing them from where they are used or sold.
+This recall involves removing certain devices from where they are used or sold.
 The FDA has identified this recall as the most serious type.
 This device may cause serious injury or death if you continue to use it without following the updated instructions.

 Affected Product